Lezhor/latex-template/README.md

 ## Linux
 PRs are welcome... 😅

 - Prob.
-TexLive and VS-Code on on same native OS / no need for VM.
+TexLive and VS-Code on same native OS / no need for VM.

 ## MacOS
 PRs are welcome... 😅